 (1) This snake is assumed to be highly venomous, but bites are nearly non-existent.
 There is a published paper regarding envenomation by this snake by a researcher in Singapore.
 The bitten victim had serious symptoms result from the bite.
 Out of precaution, avoid this snake.

-All Cambodia Snake Species >
+- All Cambodia Snakes.
+Cambodia Snake ID >